 I took Friends of the Earth Scotland from 6 people in 2013 to 30 people in 2021, including hosting staff for Stop Climate Chaos Scotland, the COP26 Coalition and FoE International.
 During COP26 Nicola Sturgeon said: “Friends of the Earth Scotland is a very good campaigning organisation and their job is to push governments in the direction they think governments should go, and they do it well.”

 I have a PhD in Astronomy from Edinburgh University and MSc in Energy Systems and Environmental Management from Glasgow Caledonian University, as well as an honorary Doctorate from Napier University.
-I am an Honorary Fellow of the Royal Scottish Geographical Society.
+I am an Honorary Fellow of both the Royal Scottish Geographical Society and Scottish Environment LINK.